 Our school established a Service Stewardship Program in 2001.
 The goal was simple; to make giving back to the community a life long activity.
 From PreSchool through Eighth Grade, all classes have an age-appropriate activity, that goes from learning about the Child Life program at Seattle Children’s Hospital, to collecting books to learn or maintaining the Fauntleroy Creek watershed.
 This way, students learn about the underlying social or environmental issues, connect with local organizations, and reflect on their experiences.
 Typically, family members have opportunities to participate as well.

-- Pre-School/Pre-Kindergarten: Children create arts and crafts, and provide books and program materials for the Child Life program at Seattle Children’s Hospital.
+• Pre-School/Pre-Kindergarten: Children partner with our Third Grade class to offer support services to Westside Babyor create arts and crafts, and provide books and program materials for the Child Life Program at Seattle Children’s Hospital.

-- Kindergarten: Children donate new teddy bears and stuffed animals to SW Youth and Family Services in West Seattle, and maintain the grounds of the school.
+• Kindergarten: Children donate new teddy bears and stuffed animals to SW Youth and Family Services in West Seattle, or choose to maintain the grounds of the school.

-- Grade 1: Children create cards for our neighbors at Providence Mount St. Vincent.
+• Grade 1: Children collaborate with the Sixth Grade class in the Salmon in the Schools Program and create cards for our neighbors at Providence Mount St. Vincent.

-- Grade 2: Students will be sponsoring two children associated with the Friends of the Orphanage Organization.
+• Grade 2: Students sponsor two children associated with the Friends of the Orphanage Organization or work to clean the Parish Church.

-- Grade 3: Children offer support services to Westside Baby.
+• Grade 3: Along with our Early Learning Center students, our third graders offer support services to Westside Baby.

-- Grade 4: Children work with the Veterans Administration and various support groups to support our veterans and active servicemen.
+• Grade 4: Children work with the US Department of Veterans Affairs and various related groups to support our veterans and active servicemen, ending in our annual Veterans Day Assembly.

-- Grade 7: Students prepare 120 lunches a month for Angeline’s Day Center for Homeless Women.
+• Grade 7: Students prepare monthly lunches for Angeline’s Day Center for Homeless Women or clients of the Matt Talbot Center.

 Take a look at some pictures of our different classes taking part in some of their service projects!